UK's Johnson faces criticism over Scotland trip in lockdown

 Sturgeon, whose Scottish National Party wants to hold another referendum on Scotland's independence, is way ahead in polls ahead of a general election in May, with some showing support at over 50%.

-Should the SNP win a clear majority, Sturgeon has said she will look to hold another vote on Scotland's future.
+Should her party win a clear majority, Sturgeon has said she will look to hold another vote on Scotland's future.
 Johnson, who under the law would have to back a referendum to make it legal, has indicated that he won't do so, arguing that as recently as 2014 Scotland voted to stay part of the U.K. by a clear majority.

+“I have to say I think endless talk about a referendum, without any clear description of what the constitutional situation would be after that referendum, is completely irrelevant now to the concerns of most people who, I think, want us to beat this pandemic and come through it strongly together," Johnson said.

-Sturgeon argues the situation has changed dramatically since then because Britain has left the European Union, even though voters in Scotland overwhelmingly backed remaining part of the bloc.
+Sturgeon argues the situation has changed dramatically since the 2014 independence referendum because Britain has left the European Union, even though voters in Scotland overwhelmingly backed remaining part of the bloc.
 That break, which Johnson campaigned for, became a harsh business reality on Jan.
 1.

 In Scotland, Sturgeon's government has been widely seen as handling the pandemic well.
 At key moments, she is seen as having taken a more cautious approach than Johnson.